GDB Debugging (Advanced)

 GDB is a powerful source code debugger.
-You can use it to debug your Arduino code in Wokwi.
+You can use it to debug your Arduino and Raspberry Pi Pico code in Wokwi.

 Running GDB in Wokwi